Last Update September 2023

 Commentaries normally accompany an original article and are invited by the editors.
 Instructions will be provided at the time of solicitation.

-Clinical Images in Diabetes are intended to provide modern views on the pathogenesis of diabetes or its complications, with the aim of linking the clinical course of diabetes and related pathologies with their underlying physiological mechanisms.
-By presenting highly novel clinical summaries regarding one to no more than three patient descriptions per article, Clinical Images in Diabetes serves as a valuable educational tool to better understand the pathophysiology of diabetes, enhance disease diagnosis, and offer guidance for optimized clinical treatments.
+Images and Reports are intended to provide modern views on the pathogenesis of diabetes or its complications, with the aim of linking the clinical course of diabetes and related pathologies with their underlying physiological mechanisms.
+By presenting highly novel clinical summaries regarding one to no more than three patient descriptions per article, Images and Reports serves as a valuable educational tool to better understand the pathophysiology of diabetes, enhance disease diagnosis, and offer guidance for optimized clinical treatments.

-Importantly, although often presented within the context of a case(s), the Clinical Images in Diabetes section is not intended as a primary vehicle for traditional brief/case reports where novel insights and the use of cutting edge diagnostic/treatment tools are lacking.
+Importantly, although often presented within the context of a case(s), the Images and Reports section is not intended as a primary vehicle for traditional case reports where novel insights and the use of cutting edge diagnostic/treatment tools are lacking.
 All submissions must include original images or videos as well as useful insight.
 Images may include, but are not limited to, histopathological specimens, MRI or CT scans, or other radiological imaging techniques.

 All submissions will be subjected to rigorous peer review, with novelty and reader interest a high priority for editorial decisions.
-All submissions will also be evaluated based on how the contribution adheres to the intent of Clinical Images in Diabetes by judging how it advances understanding of underlying pathophysiological mechanisms.
+All submissions will also be evaluated based on how the contribution adheres to the intent of Images and Reports by judging how it advances understanding of underlying pathophysiological mechanisms.

 Submissions should include 1–2 figures or videos.
 All figures must meet the quality standards outlined in Figures.
 Video submissions are encouraged and may be submitted in any of the standard formats (e.g., .avi, .mov, etc.).
 Please submit a separate still image for each video file.
 More information on video submissions can be found in Video.
 Figures, videos, and still images should be uploaded as separate files.